 - EH 6930 Independent Study (5 cr)

 Students will learn course concepts and content through the many day trips, outings, and excursions integrated into the travel program.
 In addition to selected assigned readings, the course instructor will facilitate several location-specific (on-site) mini-lectures.
 Emphasis will be placed on the examination of current or historically notable public health interventions.

 The program fee for this program includes: student accommodations, London Travel passes (Oyster card), excursions, farewell dinner, and international health insurance.

 In addition to the program fee, students should plan for 5 credit hours of tuition*, administrative fee, and out-of-pocket costs.
 Below is the student budget worksheet for this program, which outlines these costs.

-Please monitor this website for the 2021 student budget worksheet to be posted.
+Please monitor this website for the current year student budget worksheet to be posted.